VidathD/tryhackme/modules/BurpSuite/burpsuitebasics/README.md

 ## Task 6 [Getting Started] Navigation

-**Gives instructions on how to navigate the GUI and common keyboard shortcuts for navigation.**
+**Instructions on how to navigate the GUI and common keyboard shortcuts for navigation.**

 1. Get comfortable navigating around the top menu bars.